Battlefield 2042 is the latest release in the Battlefield series and will be coming out later this year.

 EA has also confirmed that the maximum squad size in Battlefield 2042 is 4 players.
 However, in the Conquest and Breakthrough multiplayer modes, squads can consist of more than one of the same Specialist.
 To help each specialist stand out on the battlefield, EA will also be providing a range of skins that can make even the same two specialists look vastly different from one another.

-Here is a look at the current roster of specialists:
+Here is a look at the fully announced roster of specialists:

 Specialty: Grappling Hook

 Specialty: SG-36 Sentry System